 Maybe your grandfather had two heart attacks.
 Or your sister has high cholesterol.
 Perhaps your dad has high blood pressure.
-Maybe you just found out your mom has coronary artery disease.
-The questions are only natural: Is heart disease really genetic?
-And if heart disease is hereditary, will I be next?
+Maybe you just found out your mom has coronary artery disease and is at risk of a stroke.
+The questions are only natural: Is heart disease genetic?
+And if heart disease is hereditary, will I have it?

 Having a family history of heart disease can mean you’re at higher risk for developing a heart condition yourself.
 But everyone’s situation is different.